swiftlang/swift/docs/ABIStabilityManifesto.md

 Swift keeps metadata records for every *concrete type*.
 Concrete types include all non-generic types as well as generic types with concrete type parameters.
 These records are created by the compiler as well as lazily created at run time (e.g. for generic type instantiations).
 This metadata stores information about its type, discussed in each section below.

 A potential approach to stability mechanism is to provide metadata read/write functions alongside the runtime to interact with metadata, giving some freedom to the underlying structures to grow and change.
 This effectively makes large portions of metadata opaque.
 But, certain fields require access to be as efficient as possible (e.g. dynamic casts, calling into witness tables) and the performance hit from going through an intermediary function would be unacceptable.
-Thus, we will probably freeze the performance-critical parts and use accessor functions for the rest [[SR-xxxx]()].
+Thus, we will probably freeze the performance-critical parts and use accessor functions for the rest [[SR-3923](https://bugs.swift.org/browse/SR-3923)].

-Metadata has many historical artifacts in its representation that we want to clean up [[SR-xxxx]()].
-We also want to make small tweaks to present more semantic information in the metadata, to enable better future tooling and features such as reflection [[SR-xxxx]()].
+Metadata has many historical artifacts in its representation that we want to clean up [[SR-3924](https://bugs.swift.org/browse/SR-3924)].
+We also want to make small tweaks to present more semantic information in the metadata, to enable better future tooling and features such as reflection [[SR-3925](https://bugs.swift.org/browse/SR-3925)].
 Some of these need to be done before declaring ABI stability and some may be additive.

 #### Declaring Stability